networkdynamics/PolNeAR/README.md

 documentation](http://corenlp-xml-reader.readthedocs.io/en/latest/).
 Here, we
 document the access of attribution annotations.

-First, let's suppose you want to annotate over the sentences of a document, and then do something every time you encounter an attribution.
+First, let's suppose you want to iterate over the sentences of a document, and then do something every time you encounter an attribution.

-	>>> for sentence in article_annotated.sentences:
+	>>> for sentence in annotated_article.sentences:
 	...     for attribution_id in sentence['attributions']:
     ...         print attribution_id
     set([])